Honest Comparison: Cheapest GLP-1 for Weight Loss in 2026

 What the cheap option doesn't sacrifice

-Trimi uses the same compounded GLP-1 medications from licensed 503A/503A sterile compounding U.S. compounding pharmacies that all major competitors use.
-The active ingredient is identical.
+Trimi's medications are prepared by the same class of licensed U.S. 503A sterile compounding pharmacies that the major compounded-GLP-1 competitors use, against an individual prescription.
 Board-certified providers review every prescription.
-The savings come from operational efficiency (no membership fee, no marketing premium, GLP-1-specialist focus), not from cutting corners on medication or care.
+The lower price comes from operational efficiency (no membership fee, no marketing premium, GLP-1-specialist focus), not from cutting corners on medication or care.
+Like every compounded preparation in this comparison, Trimi's is not FDA-approved as a drug.

 When the cheapest isn't the best fit